 How to Perform

-- Start in standing, with feet slightly wider than hip-width.
+- Start in a standing position, with feet slightly wider than hip-width.

 - Step your right leg straight out to the side and squat down low.